 Keeping your kids on their regular bed time routine and time is crucial as well if you want to eliminate stress.

-Sticking to your usual routine helps your kids feel safe, secure, and in control–at least somewhat.
+Sticking to your usual routine helps your kids feel safe, secure, and in control (in a positive way)—at least somewhat.

 When you’re on a routine, your kids know what to expect next.
 This helps them to relax and manage any stress they may be feeling from the holiday festivities.